The key to any successful business is to have something people want (why did you start the business, what need was not being met?).

-Write as many lines as you feel are applicable.
-They must be no more than 8 -10 words long.
+Write as many lines as you feel are applicable NO more than 8 -10 words in length.

-Involve your current consumers (they’ll love being asked for their opinion) what they think and why.
-Also, bounce it off family and friends to learn what they think of your “Point of Difference” and why they should buy from you.
+Involve your current consumers (they’ll love being asked for their opinion) as to what they think and why.
+Bounce it off family and friends how they interpret your “Point of Difference” and why they would buy from you.
 Refine your wording and retest it with others, until in as few words as possible it clearly communicates your benefit convincingly.

-If you need to try and explain to people why…… then it needs more work because you will never have time with other consumers to explain what is not being understood.
+If you need to try and explain to people why…… then it needs more work because real consumers will never wait for an explanation.

-SO JUST LISTEN and then modify.
-This is an investment that will return dividends for the life of your product or business.
+This is an investment of time and effort that will return double-digit dividends for the life of your product or business.

 Once created, your Brand Name or Logo must NEVER AGAIN appear nude.
 It always stands with the USP.

-If you spend time making sure that this is meaningful to your consumers, they will begin to they will begin to come, but only if…….You read the lesson on simple low cost…..
+If you spend time making sure that this is meaningful to your consumers, they will begin to buy, but only if…….You read the lesson teaching the importance of…..